santibatte/dpa_2021/README.md

 The objective of the project is to develop a data product architecture.
 The dataset that will be used in the project contains information from inspections of restaurants and other food establishments in Chicago from January 1, 2010 to the present.

-#### Setup

-* This project requires [Python 3.7.4](https://www.python.org/downloads/release/python-374/) or later, with packages as specified in `requirements.txt`.
-If you have pip installed, packages can be installed by running pip install -r requirements.txt.

 #### Basic Project Structure

-* The Exploratory Data Analysis (EDA) can be found in `notebooks/EDA.ipynb`.
+The Exploratory Data Analysis (EDA) can be found in `notebooks/EDA.ipynb`.
 The EDA was constructed with the data downloaded as of January 15th, 2021.
 It contains 17 columns and 215,067 observations.

+#### Setup and Dependencies

+This project requires:

+1. [Python 3.7.4](https://www.python.org/downloads/release/python-374/) or later, with packages as specified in `requirements.txt`.
+If you have pip installed, packages can be installed by running `pip install -r requirements.txt`.

+2. [Luigi](https://luigi.readthedocs.io/en/stable/): The project is orchestrated by Luigi.
+Luigi defines specific tasks to run a DAG process.
+A Task is an operation to be performed on an item of interest.
+To declare a task in Luigi we need to have  script with 4 requires methods: `run()`, `input()`, `output()` and `requires()`.

+    The `PYTHONPATH` should also include the root directory of this repository.
+This allows loading from Python modules referenced relative to the project root.

-#### Pipeline
+#### ETL
-**Ingestion process**

 * First, add the `credentials.yaml` file to `conf/local`.
 This file contains the credentials (`aws_access_key_id` and `aws_secret_access_key`) and token needed.
 * Second, have an active s3 bucket with the name `data-product-architecture-equipo-9`.
 * Third,`src/utils/general.py` you will find the functions to connect with s3 of AWS through the given credentials and API token needed for downloading the Chicago Food Inspections data.